Tej-Sharma/ECDSA-Secure-Crypto-Transfer/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
 3. Run `node index` to start the server

-The application should connect to the default server port (3042) automatically!

-_Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.